Jintekki/sins2-ts-dataminer/README.md

 - `touch .env` and add environment variables (see below)
 - `npm run dev`

-Assuming your environment variables have been set, the program will run and create the JSON files in the directory above your local repo.
+Assuming your environment variables have been set, the program will run and create the JSON files in the output directory.
 The program will automatically re-run whenever you save as long as you keep the console up.

 # .env

 - `PATH_TO_SINS2_FOLDER` (set this to the path to your SINS2 folder.
 For me, this is set to "C:\Program Files (x86)\Steam\steamapps\common\Sins2")
 - `LOCALIZED_FILE` (set this to "en.localized_text" if you speak english like I do)

+# Files

+Files that are practically untouched from the game files are labeled as "raw" and files that are meant to be uploaded to StrategyWiki are labeled as "wiki":

+- PlanetItemsRaw.json
+- PlanetItemsJSON.jon
+- ResearchSubjectsRaw.json
+- ResearchSubjectsWiki.json
+- ShipUnitsRaw.json
+- ShipUnitsWiki.json
+- StructuresRaw.json
+- StructuresWiki.json
+- UnitItemsRaw.json
+- UnitsRaw.json
+- WeaponsRaw.json
+- WeaponsWiki.json

+# Packages used

+- `fp-ts`: Used to organize functions in the `flow`